sylenejb/Hello-world/README.md

 "My sample, Hello world, is my first repository!"

 ## What was the project
 This project is me preaticing how to use GitHub for the first time.
-From this I learned to do a repository and change my profile.
+From this I learned to *do a repository and change my profile*.

 ## How can GitHub help me
-GitHub can help me build a portfolio of my work as an analytics student.
+GitHub can help me **build a portfolio** of my work as an analytics student.
 I hope to begin working on my own projects outside of class to show what I can achieve and post them on GitHub as well.